serpaldom/Raizo/README.md

 **1**.
 Ability to upload CSV files in a specific format to bulk create multiple rules, customers, reports, and watchers simultaneously.

 **2**.
-Add the ability to register general exceptions for specific rules and/or customers.
+Add the capability for automatic synchronization of rule creation/deletion with detection system instances such as Elastic.

 **3**.
-Add the capability for automatic synchronization of rule creation/deletion with detection system instances such as Elastic.

-**4**.
 Dynamic generation of reports in PDF format.

 <br />